 350.00 Policy Format

-Underlying the Policy system is the philosophy that all policies are approved by the accountable Executive Officers and will be available via the web.
+Underlying the Policy system is the philosophy that all policies are approved by the campus’s established forum and will be available via the web.
 An appropriate format shall be adopted and used consistently.
 Proper formatting of the document/printed version of the Policy allows for more consistency, authority and ease of transfer to the web version of the Policy.

-The following major sections should be considered in the order listed for each Policy:
+For Bozeman, the following major sections should be considered in the order listed for each Policy:

 Document header contains horizontal MSU logo on the left and “Mountains and Minds” sub-logo on the right.
 These appear on every page of the Policy.